2021 Herbarium Review

 Such periodic collections through the years may inform changes in the forest succession, impacts of fauna predation, and the impact of climate change.
 For instance, as a teenager staying for the summers in the area 50 years ago, I made a list of flowering plants in the area.
 There are some I still have not found again the last few years, and conversely I have recently found invasive plants that are new to the area.
 While some of that may simply be normal forest succession, new invasives and local increases in the deer population seem to be having major impacts on some native plant species and their abundance.
 For example, over the course of my adolescence, I observed six different native orchid species in the area.
 It has been decades since I have come across any of them in the local area again.

-our first collector to submit a common strawberry (Frageria virginiana) specimen.
+Collections staff were surprised to find that our herbarium contained no specimens of strawberry species.
+Jan became our first collector to submit a common strawberry (Frageria virginiana) specimen. |